Art & Architectural History Graduate Program

 Current critiques of traditional art history have come partly from the introduction of methodological practices developed in a wide variety of fields (anthropology, semiotics, post-structuralism, and feminism), and partly from an examination of the historiographic traditions of the field itself.
 The discipline has moved away from positivist practice towards a greater theoretical awareness of the interplay of visuality and language in the construction of social relations and historical narratives.
 As such, art history now locates itself within the broader intellectual landscape offered by other fields in the humanities.
 The result is not a unified field of art history, but a diverse set of discourses, which can be mapped onto the complex relationship of visual culture and methodological strategies.

-The MA program in Art History offers three streams.
+The MA program in Art and Architectural History offers three streams.

 All streams require credit for a reading knowledge of a second language.